Infopercept/Regex-Intelligence-Exchange-by-Infopercept/CONTRIBUTING.md

-# Contributing to Regex Intelligence Exchange by Invinsense
+# Contributing to Regex Intelligence Exchange by Infopercept

 Thank you for your interest in contributing to the Regex Intelligence Exchange by Invinsense!
 This document provides guidelines for contributing to this project.